skip to content

 Is it Normal to Have to Sue an Insurance Company?

 Insurance companies fight claims regularly in an attempt to save themselves money at your expense.
 A lawsuit has to be filed in approximately 10-20% of all cases.
 While this may not sound like a large percentage, Lawsuits are not uncommon today.
+Additionally, sometimes you need to know what the other party’s policy limits are and they refuse to tell you.
+Filing a lawsuit is a way to force the other side to disclose this.
+Often, suing the person is the only way to find out the other driver’s policy limits when their pig-headed adjuster will not release the information.

 Our Texas personal injury lawyers file a total of 10-15 lawsuits a month on average.
 The insurance companies know who will file a personal injury lawsuit and who can be lowballed because they will not.
 Thus, it is important to retain a lawyer with a track record of filing lawsuits and going to trial on behalf of their clients like the trial attorneys at Simmons and Fletcher, P.C.